How to Make Handmade Melon Pan

 This dough is quite sticky, but once the butter has fully absorbed into the dough, it will eventually become very smooth.
 (It can take up to 10 minutes to reach this point.)

 When the dough is smooth, stretch it out to see if the gluten has developed enough.
-If you don’t know how to check, basically the dough should not tear when stretched.
+If you don’t know how to check, basically, the dough should not tear when stretched.
 (See the fifth picture for reference.)

 Tip: Pouring the egg over the yeast will prevent it from dissolving properly into the dough, so please be sure to add the egg on the opposite side of the yeast.

 Note: If you are using a stand mixer, add flour, yeast, sugar, salt, and egg directly into the bowl.
 Then, turn the machine onto a low speed and stream the milk in very slowly.
-After about 1.5 minutes of kneading, add in butter.
+After about 1.5 minutes of kneading, add in the butter.
 2-3 minutes of kneading by machine will be enough to proceed to the next step.

 4) Resting the Bread Dough